Finite-Agent Stochastic Differential Games on Large Graphs: I. The Linear-Quadratic Case: Semi-Explicit Equilibrium under Vertex-Transitive Graph

-To construct the solution in equation~\eqref{eqn:closed_form_F}, we draw inspiration from a previous work \cite{lacker2022case} and employ two key techniques: a fixed point scheme that aids in representing the solution to the Riccati system and the regular representation of the graph automorphism group that leverages symmetry.
-We will discuss them below one by one.
+This subsection briefly outlines the key steps leading to formulation \eqref{eqn:closed_form_F}, with further details provided in Appendix~\ref{sec:heuristic}.

-During the heuristic derivations below, several assumptions must be made.
-For a smoother presentation flow, these assumptions (\hyperref[assu:commute]{A.1})--(\hyperref[assu:power_series]{A.4}) are summarized later in Remark~\ref{rem:assumptions}, and are referred to during the heuristic derivation.
-However, we emphasize that verifying these assumptions is not necessary due to the existence of the verification procedure presented in Section~\ref{subsec:verification}.
+The construction of \eqref{eqn:closed_form_F}, together with \eqref{eqn:second_charac}--\eqref{eqn:Q} and \eqref{eqn:R_to_P}, is inspired by a previous work \cite{lacker2022case} and employs two key techniques: a fixed point scheme that helps represent the solution to the Riccati system, and the regular representation of the graph automorphism group that leverages symmetry.